Among Sinners

 TUMBLR; @DETRINITY

-Five years ago, his older brother, Xavier Alonso Hidalgo, became Sempiternal’s sole authority in light of his victory at the inaugural Dragnet Games.
-Forced into exile, Dante was then taken-in and hand-trained by his uncle, Clayton Alonso, who used to be the leader of an underground resistance of vampire hunters called The Masquerade.
-In light of mastering his uncle’s teachings, Dante comes back to Sempiternal with a clear plan having since transitioned into a man: enroll in The Games to gain access to the Sulod District where the vampire elite currently live.
-Then, kill his brother to rectify the current imbalance between the realms of the living and the undead.
+Five years ago, his older brother, Xavier Alonso Hidalgo, became Sempiternal’s sole authority in light his victory at The Dragnet Games and the coup d’état he oversaw in the aftermath.
+Then forced into exile, Dante was taken-in by his uncle, Clayton Alonso, who once acted as the former head of Sempiternal’s human founded resistance, The Masquerade.
+After his uncle helps him master the since outlawed Blood Sacraments, which act as the only remaining tether to actually kill a vampire, Dante comes back to Sempiternal with a clear plan having since transitioned into a man: enroll in The Dragnet Games to gain access to the Sulod District that only vampires are allowed to otherwise inhabit.
+Then, kill his brother to rectify the current imbalance between the realms of the living and the undead, the weight of his own life be damned.

 A Waltz into Ruin